Close

 3

-What is the tax liability in case your entire HRA is not tax-exempt?
+What is the tax liability if your entire HRA is not tax-exempt?

 If your entire HRA is not tax-exempt, you will be liable to pay tax on the amount that is not exempt.
 The tax rate will depend on your income slab.